 Should I test again?

 Many students test twice, once as a junior and again as a senior.
-You should definitely consider retesting if you had any problems during testing, such as misunderstanding the directions, running out of time, or not feeling well.
+You should definitely consider retesting if you had any problems during testing, such as misunderstanding the directions, or feeling ill.

-You may also want to consider retesting if you don't believe that your scores accurately represent your abilities, especially if you see a discrepancy between your ACT scores and your high school grades, or if you have completed coursework or an intensive review in the subject areas included in the ACT since you tested.
+You may also want to consider retesting if you don't believe that your scores accurately represent your abilities, especially if you see a discrepancy between your ACT scores and your high school grades, or if you have subsequently completed coursework in the areas covered by the ACT.

 If you test more than once, you determine which set of scores are sent to colleges or scholarship programs.
 ACT reports scores from only one test date per report.

 How will you do on a retest?

-Research shows that students from the 2013 graduating class who took the ACT more than once:
+Research shows that of students from the 2013 graduating class who took the ACT more than once:

 - 57% increased their Composite score on the retest